KeeneState/DebugPerfmon/README.md

 ### Installation

 1. drop the unzipped DebugPerfmon directory into site modules
-2. set debug to true in your development site's configuration — `$config->debug = true;`.
+2. set debug to true in your development site's configuration â€” `$config->debug = true;`.
 Use care not to leak this value into production (a local configuration override is a good idea).
 2. login to the admin, go to modules, refresh and click install

 You should immediately see the collapsed toolbar in the upper right of the screen.